amtidd21/Alex-Repository/tasklist.md

 ## Task List

+## For March 27

+1. Adjust endpoints of bins so that they are centered at the midpoint.
+And use fewer bins!
+(Try 10-15).

+2. Weight points number of games.

+3. Add home ice advantage to model (look at fivethirtyeight for their starting point).

+4. Add goal differential to the model.

+5. Expand goal differential to goal for and goals against if you have time.

 ## For March 13

 1. Construct initial ratings from 2023-2024 season.
 Shrink them according to what five thirty eight did.